gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Generally, broken symlinks, named pipes and unreadable files/directories (hereinafter referred to as unavailable files) found in inputs and outputs of tasks are handled gracefully from now on: as if they don't exist.

-For example copying into a directory with a leftover named pipe or broken symbolic link won't hang the build anymore.
+For example copying into a directory with a leftover named pipe or broken symbolic link won't break the build anymore.

 ## Fail the build on deprecation warnings